vdutat/nuxeo-webengine-invite-override/README.md

 # About feature

 This is a sample `Web Engine` module overriding `Nuxeo User WebEngine Invite` module.
-It changes the background image of the page inviting the user to enter his/her password.
+It changes the background image of the HTML page inviting the user to enter his/her password.

 This module is **not** supported by Nuxeo.